xiaodongliang/forgeviewer_embed_in_powerbi_report/README.md

 3. Switch to the project [forgePowerbiView](./forgePowerbiView).
 Install the packages.

 4. Two more functions are not defined in the latest version of @types/forge-viewer.
-Manually append them in the code below:
+Manually append them in the code below. you can  replace the default ts file by [upated-forge-viewer-index.d.ts](./upated-forge-viewer-index.d.ts)
         ```node_modules/@types/forge-viewer/index.d.ts```

 4. Prepare 2legged token for loading model in Forge Viewer